 - Failure to do so may cause damage to the valve.

 - The solenoid should be on the downstream side of the valve.
-There is an arrow on the side of each valve indicating the direction of the flow of water.
+An arrow on the side of each valve indicates the direction of the flow of water.

 - Local building codes may require the inclusion of a backflow prevention device when using valves other than anti-siphon valves.
 Check with your local building inspector or municipality for details.